 I am humbled by your visit to my website.

-tree turtle (spelled lowercase even at the beginning of a sentence) is my legal name and my Buddhist Upāsikā ordination vow name.
+tree turtle (always spelled lowercase even at the beginning of a sentence) is my legal name and my Buddhist Upāsikā ordination vow name.
 I write, publish, and edit under my other name, Cleis Abeni.
 My pronouns are she/her.
 Click here to learn more about my names.

 My purpose in life is to live compassionately and contemplatively for peace, healing, and justice.

 Currently, I am the Director (CEO) of the Baltimore Wisdom Project (BWP) and the Co-Director (Co-CEO) of Wisdom Projects, Inc., the larger 501(c)(3) nonprofit organization within which the BWP is one of two divisions (along with the Chicago Wisdom Project).

 I am also a longtime professional editor and writer.